polarstreams/polar/docs/install/kubernetes/README.md

 #### Prepare your kustomization file

-This example configuration file deploys Barco as a cluster with 3 replicas.
+This example configuration file deploys PolarStreams as a cluster with 3 replicas.

 ```shell
 cat <<-'KUSTOMIZATION' > kustomization.yaml